horacio195511/ScalaCompiler/note.md

 ## Change to parser.y
 A new symbol table structure insertion, lookup, create function are created.
-I left the dangling else ambiguity unsolved, so there is one conflict. error handling is done by skipping following token.
+I left the dangling else ambiguity unsolved, so there is one conflict.